Katie Hobbs: 2020 Arizona election audit

 In 2021, the Arizona Senate Republicans provided $150,000 to fund an audit aimed at contesting the 2020 presidential election results in Maricopa County.
-In a six-page letter, Hobbs wrote that the audit's chain of custody was lacking, calling it "a significant departure from standard best practices."
+In a six-page letter, Hobbs wrote that the audit's chain of custody was lacking, calling it "a significant departure from standard best practices".
 She added that the audit procedures appeared "better suited for chasing conspiracy theories than as a part of a professional audit".
 In response, Hobbs received death threats, and the Arizona Department of Public Safety assigned personnel to guard her and her staff.

-Hobbs's complaints were echoed in a letter to the State Senate president Karen Fann from the Maricopa County Board of Supervisors, which had a 4-1 Republican majority.
+Hobbs's complaints were echoed in a letter to State Senate President Karen Fann from the Maricopa County Board of Supervisors, which had a 4-1 Republican majority.
 Fann, referring to one of Donald Trump's claims of election fraud, contended that the county had deleted an entire database.
-The board of supervisors responded in a letter calling the accusations "false, defamatory, and beneath the dignity of the Senate."
-It accused the Arizona Senate of "conspiracy theories that fuel the fundraising schemes of those pulling your strings."
+The board of supervisors responded in a letter calling the accusations "false, defamatory, and beneath the dignity of the Senate".
+It accused the Arizona Senate of "conspiracy theories that fuel the fundraising schemes of those pulling your strings".
 Fann responded that the audit would continue when the Arizona Veterans Memorial Coliseum site was next available.

-After consulting with the Department of Homeland Security and the Election Assistance Commission, Hobbs said she was told that it was impossible to know whether the voting machines the county turned over in response to the Senate subpoena had been compromised and that Dominion Voting Systems should re-certify them for future use.
-While the Arizona Senate's contractor was in possession of the machines that had been subpoenaed, the county spent over $20,000 to lease other machines in order to conduct two local elections, and the costs of re-certifying the surrendered machines after their return would be in the six-figure range; however, the Senate signed an agreement with the county that said the county is not liable for any damages to the equipment while in the Senate's custody, so it is unclear whether the county would be liable for the costs.
+After consulting with the Department of Homeland Security and the Election Assistance Commission, Hobbs said she was told that it was impossible to know whether the voting machines the county turned over in response to the Senate subpoena had been compromised and that Dominion Voting Systems should recertify them for future use.
+While the Arizona Senate's contractor was in possession of the machines that had been subpoenaed, the county spent over $20,000 to lease other machines to conduct two local elections, and the costs of recertifying the surrendered machines after their return would be in the six-figure range; however, the Senate signed an agreement with the county that said the county is not liable for any damages to the equipment while in the Senate's custody, so it is unclear whether the county would be liable for the costs.

 The audit was conducted by Florida-based company Cyber Ninjas, which had no previous experience in election audits and had not been certified by the federal government to conduct election audits.
 Cyber Ninjas' owner, Doug Logan, supported Trump and promoted Trump's claims of election fraud.
 The auditors released a report in September 2021, finding no proof of fraud and that their ballot recount increased Biden's margin of victory by 360 votes.